 What if I don't get in?

 Our goal is for all qualified applicants to go abroad.
-Our next post will cover what to do if your first choice isn't possible.
+Our blog post on decision day covers what to do if your first choice isn't possible.

 What if I do get in?

 Hooray!
-See our next post for info on your next steps.
+See our blog post on preparing to study abroad for info on your next steps.

 That's it!
 Remember that you can always contact the IP Office for more info.